bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

         }
     ...

-It is possible to use a non-blocking task group for asynchronous behaviour (see :numref:`compss_exception_java_async`).
+It is possible to use a non-blocking task group for asynchronous behavior (see :numref:`compss_exception_java_async`).
 In this case, the try/catch can be defined later in the code surrounding the *COMPSs.barrierGroup*, enabling to check exception from the defined